16 Best Taiwan Night Markets Guide + Photos 2026

 Open daily from 4pm to midnight

-The largest night market in the whole of Taiwan (apparently), Shilin Night Market is a street food lover’s paradise, with a combination of food and shopping stalls.
+Once the largest night market in the whole of Taiwan (apparently), Shilin Night Market is a street food lover’s paradise, with a combination of food and shopping stalls.

 Easily reached via the MRT (alight at Jiantan Station), our highlight here was when we explored the underground Shilin Night Market Food Court – a little overwhelming at first as various stall holders wave their plastic menu cards at you, just take a little time to explore before picking a stall to go.